mickelson/attract/Readme.md

 and related resources.
 See [Layouts.md][] for more information on Attract-Mode layouts.

-Attract-Mode can also display layouts made for the [MaLa frontend][malafe.net].
+Attract-Mode can also display layouts made for other frontends, including MaLa and Hyperspin.
+This feature is experimental, and certain features from these other frontends might not be fully implemented.

-To use a MaLa layout in Attract-Mode, treat the MaLa layout just as you would an Attract-Mode native layout... i.e.  copy the MaLa .mll file and related resources into a subdirectory of the "layouts" directory, or place a .zip file containing these things in the "layouts" directory.
-After doing this you should be able to select the MaLa layout when configuring a Display in config mode.
+For MaLa layouts, just copy the layout and related resources into a new subdirectory of the "layouts" directory, or place a zip, 7z or rar file containing these things into the "layouts" directory.
+After doing this, you hould be able to select the layout when configuring a Display in Attract-Mode, just as you would for a native Attract- Mode layout.

+For Hyperspin, copy the Hyperspin "Media" directory into its own directory in the Attract-Mode layouts directory.
+Create a Display in Attract-Mode and configure the layout to be the directory you copied "Media" into.
+The Display's name needs to match the name of one of the system subdirectories in the Hyperspin "Media" directory.
+This will allow Attract-Mode to find the Hyperspin themes and graphics to use.
+So for example, naming the Display "MAME" will cause it to match Hyperspin's MAME/Themes/* for themes, MAME/Images/Artwork1/* for artwork1, etc.  Note that the wheel images are located using Attract-Mode's built-in wheel artwork.
+Wheel images located in the Hyperspin directories are ignored.

 **PLUG-INS:** Plug-ins are squirrel scripts that need to be placed in the "plugins" subdirectory of your Attract-Mode config directory.
 Available